r-cohen/cordova-ContentProviderPlugin/README.md

 ## cordova-ContentProviderPlugin

-A generic Cordova plugin for querying Content Providers on Android devices
+A generic Cordova plugin for querying Content Providers on Android devices.

+Content Providers in Android can be usefull to query information such as SMS, Contacts, Calendar, and much more.
+Some applications use Content Providers to store their data, and this data can be queried by any third party app.

 ## Android Content Providers